ptheopo/supstream/README.md

 Un [Trello](https://trello.com/b/gAa0tKvO/supstream) est accessible, il contient l'ensembles des tâches courantes, c.à.d, en cours de développement.

 Préférez utiliser le répertoire [ouzb64ty/supstream-deploy](https://gitlab.com/ouzb64ty/supstream-deploy) pour une installation simple via un conteneur docker.

-# 🇺🇸 Introduction (in english)

-Supstream is an open-source project for deployment and development of dynamic streaming pipelines.
-This project uses the YAML format to configure different pipelines for easy use between different parts of an architecture.
-It is a "dev-ops" tool for setting up streaming pipelines, saving a significant amount of development time.
-Supstream allows you to avoid changing versions of Gstreamer in a secure and containerized context under Linux.
-The particularity of Supstream is to centralize a set of streams, which is not negligible in the case of a microservice architecture that may require supervision, monitoring and in-depth management of streams.
-Supstream integrates a REST API (APIGateway) in Python/uvicorn using APIFast, for the moment it is a POC.
-In general, this project is a "Virtual Machine" performing a set of operations supposed to standardize the implementation of audio & video streaming architecture.
-At the moment, no open-source project like this one exists.
-On the other hand, there is another open-source project slightly similar to Supstream called "RidgeRun/gstd-1.x" for Gstreamer Daemon, developed by the company RidgeRun which supports Gstreamer.
-It should be noted that this project integrates incoming pipelines in the CLI format of Gstreamer, "gst-launch", on the contrary, Supstream uses directly the low level functions of the Gstreamer library allowing to extend and improve natively the control on each of them.

-The Supstream executable is as fast as the "gst-launch" command, in this case Supstream uses YAML and launches a ZeroMQ listening server (IPC or TCP/IP) for supervision and monitoring.
-Technically, the parsing of this project is relatively well developed from a lexical, syntactic and semantic analysis using abstract binary trees for all parts related to interpretation, for example configurations.
-In particular, hash tables are integrated in this project to allow sharing of some Gstreamer data.

-The real-time API ([ouzb64ty/mxsupstream](https://gitlab.com/ouzb64ty/mxsupstream)), allows to *(🚧 Under development)* :
-- Real-time control states of pipelines (play, pause, null and ready)
-- Obtaining the version
-- Obtaining the current "DOM" containing the elements, pipelines, configuration...
-- Unlink/link elements
-- Creating and deleting elements
-- Set pads and elements properties
-- Set caps
-- Exit Supstream

-Prefer to use the docker container for the moment, it can take a few hours because it compiles all the Gstreamer sources from their sources.
-Currently, the project is under development.
-To better understand the interest of this project, you can take a look at the _samples_ directory from this repository.
-A [Trello](https://trello.com/b/gAa0tKvO/supstream) is available, it contains all the current tasks, i.e. those under development.

-Prefer to use the [ouzb64ty/supstream-deploy](https://gitlab.com/ouzb64ty/supstream-deploy) repository for a simple docker installation.

 # 🇫🇷 Installation (in french)